gnuradio/pybombs/README.md

 For the impatient:

 1. Install PyBOMBS as per the previous section
+2. Apply a configuration:

+        $ pybombs auto-config

-2. Add a list of recipes, e.g. by running
+3. Add a list of recipes, e.g., the default recipes:

-        $ pybombs recipes add gr-recipes git+https://github.com/gnuradio/gr-recipes.git
-        $ pybombs recipes add gr-etcetera git+https://github.com/gnuradio/gr-etcetera.git
+        $ pybombs recipes add-defaults

-3. Install GNU Radio, gr-osmosdr and some other goodies into your home directory `~/prefix`:
+4. Install GNU Radio, gr-osmosdr and some other goodies into your home directory `~/prefix`:

         $ pybombs prefix init ~/prefix -a myprefix -R gnuradio-default

    All commands after this will use `myprefix` as the default prefix.
 You can change the default prefix later by running `pybombs config default_prefix NEWPREFIX`

-4. Run GNU Radio Companion from your new prefix:
+5. Run GNU Radio Companion from your new prefix:

         $ source ~/prefix/setup_env.sh
         $ gnuradio-companion